 4.3.
 Programming languages and tools

 Python and R remain dominant programming languages for data science.
-Tools like TensorFlow, PyTorch, and JAX support advanced model training.
+Tools such as TensorFlow, PyTorch, and JAX support advanced model training.

 Use LangChain, LlamaIndex, and other orchestration frameworks for building LLM-based applications.